-Checkerboard Cichlids are peaceful and pleasant Dwarf Cichlids ideally suited to soft water aquariums with planted areas and peaceful tankmates.
+Checkerboard Cichlids, Dicrossus filamentosus, are peaceful and pleasant Dwarf Cichlids ideally suited to aquariums with soft water, plenty of planted areas and peaceful tankmates.
 These Cichlids make excellent community residents if kept with schools of small fish.
 However, housing them with other aggressive fish is not recommended; otherwise, they may struggle.

-These fish are sensitive to water conditions, so they are not suitable for the beginner aquarists.
-Even though these fish are peaceful, females will defend spawning places and eggs or fry, during this time they can be quite aggressive within a small territory.
+These fish are sensitive to water conditions, so they are unsuitable for beginner aquarists.
+Even though these fish are amicable, females will protect spawning places and their eggs and fry.
+During this time, they can be pretty aggressive within a small territory.

-The Checkerboard Cichlids body is slender and elongated and is copper-coloured.
-The nose is short, and their mouth small.
-Their body displays two rows of square black spots, similar to that of a checkerboard.
+Checkerboard Cichlids have copper-coloured bodies that are elongated and slender.
+Their noses are short, and their mouths are small.
+Similar to a checkerboard, their bodies display two rows of square black spots.
 These spots run along the centre of the flank and under the dorsal fin.
-Depending on the Cichlids mood, the lower row of spots can expand, forming a line that runs from the upper portion of the nose to the base of the caudal fin, while the row above can disappear.
+The lower row of spots can expand, forming a line that runs from the upper portion of the nose to the base of the caudal fin, depending on the mood of the Cichlid.